 Answers to common questions about Handshake's virtual career fair platform, set to launch in July 2020.

 This post will be updated with additional answers to frequently asked questions over the coming weeks.
-You can also learn more about our virtual career fair plans.
+You can also check out our virtual fair launch kit. .

 - General Questions